 What's in Mom's Purse?

-When a... child returns with the requested item, he takes a seat in one of the chairs.
+When a child returns with the requested item, they take a seat in one of the chairs.
 The last kid to return has no place to sit and therefore is out of the game.
 Another chair is then removed and another item is requested.
 Play continues in this way until only one player remains.
 That player is the winner.

 06 of 10

-She belts out those tunes in the shower and while behind the wheel of the car -- now it’s time to challenge mom to show off her vocal skills with the help of a microphone and some karaoke equipment.
+She belts out those tunes in the shower and behind the wheel of the car—now it’s time to challenge Mom to show off her vocal skills with the help of a microphone and some karaoke equipment.
 You can use a karaoke machine, or play a sing-along game on your home gaming system.
-Bring in a few pop-idol costume props and watch mom shine like the rock star she is – or gather together to perform like a musical family.
+Bring in a few pop-idol costume props and watch mom shine like the rock star she is, or gather together to perform like a musical family.

 07 of 10

 Before the Mother’s Day party, write down several things you will do for Mom in the upcoming days or weeks.
 Kids can write things like set the table, help fold the laundry, or give mom extra hugs and kisses.
 Fold the papers with the things written on them into small pieces.
 Insert each paper into a balloon before inflating.
 Scatter the balloons one the floor in the party space.